secretstartups/handbook/content/handbook/company/culture/all-remote/management.md

 When referencing time and productivity, Remote CTO Marcelo Lebre shares a potent thought on asynchronous communication in a [relevant blog post](https://blog.remote.com/why-you-should-be-doing-async-work).

-> Async communication shines with great power here, as it shields everyone’s time and focus while reducing meaningless time sinks.
-When you’re communicating async, this types of interruptions happen much less.
-And the total time that you’re able to do deep work is longer, the chance of achieving Flow much higher.
+> Async communication shines with great power here, as it shields everyone's time and focus while reducing meaningless time sinks.
+When you're communicating async, this types of interruptions happen much less.
+And the total time that you're able to do deep work is longer, the chance of achieving Flow much higher.

 Learn more about GitLab's approach to asynchronous working by viewing our [Efficiency](/handbook/values/#efficiency) and [Collaboration](/handbook/values/#collaboration) values.